-- a the centre of main interests of the insolvent debtor is located abroad; - b the foreign insolvency proceedings are, in principle, comparable to Austrian insolvency proceedings; and - the recognition does not result in a violation of Austrian ordre public.
+- the foreign insolvency proceedings are, in principle, comparable to Austrian insolvency proceedings; and - c recognition does not result in a violation of Austrian Ordre Public.27

 If such insolvency proceedings are recognised, a foreign administrator has the same powers in Austria as in his or her own jurisdiction.
 However, in exercising his or her powers, the administrator must obey Austrian law.
-In particular, employment law matters (e.g., notification duties) need to be taken into account.
+In particular, employment law matters (e.g., notification duties) need to be considered.28 i Metrics for 2021

-Foreign insolvency proceedings are published on the online insolvency database of the Ministry of Justice (http://www.edikte.justiz.gv.at/).
+Foreign insolvency proceedings are published on the online insolvency database of the Ministry of Justice.29